paulopacitti/paulopacitti/README.md

 - 🔭 I’m currently **working** on as _Software Engineering Intern_ at [iFood](https://institucional.ifood.com.br/) :fries:
 - 🌱 I’m currently **learning** _Spring Boot_ and _Kubernetes_ :anchor:
-- ⚡ **Fun fact**: my older brother and I born in the same day, but we aren't twins :upside_down_face:
+- ⚡ **Fun fact**: my older brother and I were born in the same day, but we aren't twins :upside_down_face: